 The topic that has always fascinated me is how organisms adapt to climate.
 I am particularly interested in experimental ecology and population genomics.
-On one hand, ecology looks for general patterns of phenotypic evolution.
+On one hand, ecology looks for general patterns of species traits associated to climate.
 On the other hand, genetics provides insights on the molecular basis of ecologically relevant traits and sets the statistical framework to study the interplay of evolutionary forces: migration, drift, mutation, and selection.
 It is in the intersection of ecology x genetics x bioinformatics, where cool stuff happens!

 The annual, cosmopolitan, and self-fertilizing plant Arabidopsis thaliana, from which 1001 genomes have been recently produced (1001 Genomes Consortium, 2016 CELL), is a formidable model system to understand how environmental selective forces shape species diversity.
 And it is my favorite model system.
 Below are short descriptions of my ongoing projects.